Psalms For Life

 Though David’s present situation is perilous, God rescues him powerfully and in-person because his love is unconditional and he’s determined to fulfill his purposes for David’s life.
 David ends with a plea we know God will answer: that God not abandon his world or the loyal servant he made and now reshapes.

-Clearly, Israel’s post-exilic community identified with everything David prays here.
+Many in Israel’s post-exilic community clearly identified with everything David prays here.
 They were done with other gods.
 They’d seen through earth’s great kings.
 And they now earnestly looked to God to fulfill his purposes for them.

 Jesus, you spurned the world’s arrogant, welcoming the poor and weak instead.
 Though engulfed by foes, you established your reign.
 Fulfill your purposes for me.
 Don’t give up on your work in me.
 Yours is the kingdom, the power, the glory.
 May your kingdom yet come on earth in fulness.
 Amen.